mitchellh/vagrant-rackspace/README.md

 Of course prior to doing this, you'll need to obtain an Rackspace-compatible box file for Vagrant.

+If you are using a Linux distribution from the Red Hat family (RedHat, CentOS, Fedora or Scientific Linux) then see the [Known Issues](#known-issues).

 ## Quick Start

 After installing the plugin (instructions above), the quickest way to get